Eb0nY-April14/rockhistory/README.md

         * Imagery

             * Imagery is important.
 The large image of the Olumo Rock is used to capture the users imagination and attract them to visit the tourist centre.
-It is designed to take up the full width of the 'Home' Page to make it striking and catch the user's attention.
+It is designed to take up almost the full width of the 'Home' Page to make it striking and catch the user's attention.
+Also, the Gallery Page consists of a wide range of pictures for users to view and enjoy.

         * Wireframes

-            * Home Page - View (Place Link View here)

-            * History Page - View

-            * Event Timeline - View

-            * Gallery - View

-            * Contact Us - View

-            * Enquiry/Feedback - View
+            * The tool used to design the prototype for this website is uizard.
+To view the prototype for Home, History of Olumo Rock, Gallery and Contact Us Pages, click [here](https://app.uizard.io/prototypes/d9LEdo097Ph8RZGqE0XX)